curtiss18/FiduciaMVP/docs/development-guide.md

 ---

-**This development guide provides everything needed to build, deploy, and maintain FiduciaMVP as the world's leading AI compliance platform.** 🚀
+**This development guide provides everything needed to build, deploy, and maintain FiduciaMVP as the world's leading AI compliance platform with unified design system.** 🚀

-*Ready to revolutionize financial compliance with intelligent AI assistance.*
+*Ready to revolutionize financial compliance with intelligent AI assistance and professional brand consistency.*